iqr-lab/iqr-vision/README.md

 ## Contributing

-This is a relative straightforward Python package, proceed with standard practices.
+This is a relatively straightforward Python package, proceed with standard practices.
 Document functions with [Google format Python docstrings](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings) and format code with `black`.